 CREATE DATABASE nologindb; CREATE USER 'nologin'@'localhost' IDENTIFIED WITH mysql_no_login; GRANT ALL ON nologindb.* TO 'nologin'@'localhost'; GRANT SELECT ON mysql.user TO 'nologin'@'localhost'; CREATE DEFINER = 'nologin'@'localhost' SQL SECURITY DEFINER VIEW nologindb.myview AS SELECT User, Host FROM mysql.user;

 To provide protected access to the view to an ordinary user, do this:

 Now the ordinary user can use the view to access the limited information it presents:

 Attempts by the user to access columns other than those exposed by the view result in an error, as do all attempts to select from the view by users not granted access to it.

 used directly, the operations required to set up objects

 similar account with the privileges required to create the

 mysql_no_login may be used as a proxied

 base user for proxy accounts:

 -- create proxied account CREATE USER 'proxy_base'@'localhost' IDENTIFIED WITH mysql_no_login; -- grant privileges to proxied account GRANT ...
-TO 'proxy_base'@'localhost'; -- permit real_user to be proxy for proxied account GRANT PROXY ON 'proxy_base'@'localhost' TO 'real_user'@'localhost';
+ON ...
+TO 'proxy_base'@'localhost'; -- permit real_user to be a proxy account for proxied account GRANT PROXY ON 'proxy_base'@'localhost' TO 'real_user'@'localhost';

 This enables clients to access MySQL through the proxy account